philmcminn/new-paper/README.md

 However, if you're planning to submit your paper to a conference that has double-anonymous ("double-blind") reviewing.
-This is where you don't know the identities of the reviewers (as usual), but the reviewers don't know who the authors of the work either.
-So you shouldn't put the names of authors in your paper or reveal any other details that the reviewers may be able to use to identify you as the origin of the work.
+This is where you don't know the identities of the reviewers (as usual), but the reviewers don't know who _you_ are - the authors of the work - either.
+In practice, this means you shouldn't put the names of authors in your paper or reveal any other details that the reviewers may be able to use to identify who you are as the origin of the work.
 In this situation you might opt to _use American English_.
-While I have not seen that British English is in and of itself _against_ the rules of conferences that employ double-anonymous reviewing, it might help narrow down the potential source of the work in the mind the reviewer.
-This may or may not be a good thing.
+While I have not seen the use of British English being in and of itself _against_ the rules of conferences that employ double-anonymous reviewing, its use may help narrow down the potential source of the work in the mind the reviewer (_"... ah this must be John Smith, who's the only one who works on mutational search-based self-driving causal large language models for software testing in Britain.."_).
+Depending on the context, this may or may not be a good thing!

 Finally, if you're working on a journal paper, note that some journals (particularly American ones, obviously) will change all British spellings to American for the